 aqueduct is that you would have hydrocephalus.
 Youâ€™d have an increased accumulation of cerebrospinal

 fluid in the third and fourth lateral ventricles.
 This specific form of this hydrocephalus would be a

 non-communicating hydrocephalus.
-Dorsal midbrain syndrome is a vascular lesion.
+Medial midbrain or Weber syndrome is a vascular lesion.
 You can see the area

 syndrome would include the corticospinal and corticobulbar tracts.
 You would also get involvement of

 the oculomotor nerve.
 This is the oculomotor nerve here.
 The nucleus of this nerve is shown in here.

 The nucleus of the opposite one is shown here.
 But we do not see the other oculomotor in this level section.